 At the core of Buddhism is the concept of mindfulness, and it is deeply connected to impermanence.
 Impermanence is a Buddhist concept that brought me much comfort in the first few years after losing my dad.
-When we value permanence we look to the future obsessively or we dwell on the past.
-When we accept impermanence we allow ourselves to live in the present moment, which in many ways changed my thinking about life.
-Impermanence is a whole other topic that we talk about here, so for now, let’s just talk about mindfulness.
+When someone values permanence, they may look to the future obsessively or dwell on the past.
+However, when a person accepts impermanence, they allow themselves to live in the present moment.
+In this article, I’d like to specifically focus on the idea of living in the present moment (i.e., mindfulness in grief).

 Mindfulness is a way of life in which we become aware of the present – our thoughts and feelings, our physical experience, and the world around us.
-Once we have accepted that there is no permanence, we can look at the present and examine what we are truly feeling.
-Though people often associate mindfulness with meditation, meditation is just a way for us to learn and practice mindfulness.
-Mindfulness stretches into every part of life, giving us the tool to live in each moment, knowing it is fleeting.
+Though people often associate mindfulness with meditation, meditation is just a way to learn and practice mindfulness.
+Mindfulness stretches into every part of life, giving us a tool to live in each moment, knowing it is fleeting (i.e., impermanent).

-There is an intimidating rumor about meditation that it is all about “clearing your mind” and emptying it of all those thoughts that are constantly flooding in.
-Don’t be scared off by the idea of clearing your mind.
+Don’t be scared off by the idea that you also have to clear your mind.
 This practice is about building an awareness of our thoughts, noticing them, and letting them go.
 I can promise you that emptying my mind continues to feel nearly impossible on most days – don’t let this stop you from developing a practice.

-You may be wondering what the point of this is – how is this going to make any difference.
-Rather than letting thoughts run away from us with no control of them, or fleeing from distressing thoughts because we hope to avoid them, mindfulness teaches us to notice our thoughts in the present moment, accept them, and then let them go.
-As you practice mindfulness it will grow far beyond just the moments of sitting and counting breaths and can become part of so many parts of your day.
+As you practice mindfulness, it will grow far beyond just the moments of sitting and counting breaths and can become part of your day-to-day coping.
 As you do the basic tasks of life, which can seem so impossible while grieving, you can slowly incorporate mindfulness.
 You can become aware of the thoughts that are flooding your mind, notice them, accept and acknowledge them, let them go, and remain focused on the present moment and task.

 A Final Note

-It is important to mention that when we talk about letting thoughts go this is not avoidance or ignoring thoughts.
+It is important to mention that letting thoughts go in mindfulness is not the same as avoidance.
 In fact, these techniques can make us more aware of the specific thoughts and feelings that are consuming us.
-Though we often know we are experiencing general feelings of pain, fear, anxiety, and pain, mindfulness can help us notice exactly what specific thoughts and feelings are consuming our mind.
-Noticing and accepting these thoughts can let us find the appropriate time to address them.
+Though we often know we are experiencing general feelings of pain, fear, anxiety, and pain, mindfulness can help us notice what specific thoughts and feelings are consuming our minds.
+Seeing and accepting these thoughts can let us find the appropriate time to address them.

 Like this post?
 Want more creative, down-to-earth, and unique approaches to coping with grief.
 Of course you do!
 Subscribe on the sidebar to get our updates by email.